slerman12/Help-me/7-Ongoing.md

 “Well the policy is currently being broken.
 As you’ve proven.
 Therefore I’m a good man,” states the Alderman.

-“You fell back on policy in your decision to terminate me.”
+“You fell back on policy in your decision to terminate me.”[^1]

 “Ah, but in that case the policy mattered!
 Besides, you are the one on trial here, not me.”